-- 3 Fire Director - 4 The Fire Director is the Chief of the Fire Management Branch in the NWRS and - 5 is the Service representative at the National Interagency Fire Center (NIFC).
-The - 6 Fire Director, through Service Manual 621 FW 1, is delegated authority by the - 7 Director to represent the Service on the National Multi-agency Coordinating - 8 Group (NMAC).
-The Fire Director is responsible for implementing the decisions - 9 of NMAC as they affect FWS areas.
-The decisions of NMAC include the - 10 prioritizing of incidents nationally and the allocation or reallocation of - 11 firefighting resources to meet national priorities. - 12 The Fire Management Branch is responsible for providing technical direction - 13 and coordination of fire management planning, policy development, and - 14 procedures servicewide.
+- 3 Fire Director - 4 The Fire Director is the Chief of the Fire Management Branch (FMB) in the - 5 National Wildlife Refuge System (NWRS), and is the Service representative at - 6 the National Interagency Fire Center (NIFC).
+The Fire Director, through Service - 7 Manual 621 FW 1, is delegated authority by the Director to represent the Service - 8 on the National Multi-Agency Coordinating Group (NMAC Group).
+The Fire - 9 Director is responsible for implementing the decisions of the NMAC as they - 10 affect U.S. Fish and Wildlife Service areas.
+The decisions of the NMAC include - 11 the prioritizing of incidents nationally and the allocation or reallocation of - 12 firefighting resources to meet national priorities. - 13 The Fire Management Branch is responsible for providing technical direction - 14 and coordination of fire management planning, policy development, and - 15 procedures Service wide.

-15 Regional Office

-16 Regional Fire Management Coordinator
+16 Regional Office

-- 17 The regional fire management coordinator (RFMC) provides leadership, - 18 direction, coordination, training, planning, evaluation, and technical guidance - 19 for the region and provides assistance for intra-agency and interagency wildland - 20 fire management needs.
-The RFMC will meet qualification requirements - 21 established by the Interagency Fire Program Management Qualifications - 22 Standards and Guide for the position.
-The RFMC, through written delegation by - 23 the regional director, is delegated authority to represent the region on GMAC. - 24 The RFMC is responsible for implementing the decisions of the GMAC as they - 25 affect FWS areas.
-The decisions of the GMAC include the prioritizing of - 26 incidents, interagency master/statewide agreements and the allocation or - 27 reallocation of firefighting resources to meet wildland fire management - 28 priorities.
+- 17 Regional Fire Management Coordinator (RFMC) - 18 The regional fire management coordinator provides leadership, direction, - 19 coordination, training, planning, evaluation, and technical guidance for the - 20 region and is available to provide assistance for intra-agency and interagency - 21 wildland fire management needs.
+The RFMC will meet qualification - 22 requirements established by IFPM for the position.
+The RFMC, through written - 23 delegation by the regional director, is delegated authority to represent the region - on the GMAC.
+The RFMC is responsible for implementing the decisions of the - 25 GMAC Group as they affect U.S. Fish and Wildlife Service areas.
+The decisions - 26 of the GMAC include the prioritizing of incidents, Interagency master/statewide - 27 agreements and the allocation or reallocation of firefighting resources to meet - 28 wildland fire management priorities.